Laser diffraction analysis of pharmaceutical pump sprays with droplets from 0.25 µm to 875 µm

 - 4 high-resolution measuring ranges from 0.25 µm to 875 µm | R2 to R5T

-- Time-resolved measurements for identification of the spray phases
+- Time-resolved segmented measurement for subsequent identification of spray phases

-- Fully-automatic spray triggering with predefined force or speed
+- Fully automatic spray actuation with predefined force or displacement / end velocity